daleking/Amiga_to_VGA_Buffered/README.md

 If you are lazy, you can order PCBs from [dirtypcbs.com](http://dirtypcbs.com/store/designer/details/dalek/6137/amiga-to-vga-buffered-zip) and using that link I get a dollar woo!
 If you are cheap just grab the gerber zip file and get them done wherever you like.

+I suggest 1.2mm board thickness (1.6mm works but is a tight fit).

 Dale

 ## Schematic